lechiffre/bloomberg-macro-connector/README.md

 ## Flatbuffer Bindings

-The package `flatbuffers` is not available in the TT server nor in the repositories it has access to.
+The package `flatbuffers` is not available in the TT server or in the repositories it has access to.
 It was intented to build from source, in the folder `/home/axssuperuser/build/flatbuffers/`, but that failed.